cunarist/walkie/README.md

 # Installation

-Run to install it and restart Rhino, that's it.
+Run the installer and restart Rhino, that's it.

 # Usage